tschaub/suite/integrationdocs/source/howtouse/publish.rst

 Embedded HTML
 -------------

-You can also embed your map in a webpage.
+To embed your map in a web page:

 #.
 Click on the :guilabel:`Publish Map` icon.